Learnosity/learnosity-demos/README.md

 Note that the `make`-based instructions in the “Getting Started” section take care of the following for you.

-For simplicity, the `get-composer.sh` script can be used to fetch a local version of composer.
+For simplicity, the `get-composer.php` script can be used to fetch a local version of composer.
 It will be named `composer.phar`, and will have to be called as `./composer.phar` instead of just `composer`.